kalthommusa/Linux_Server_Configuration_Project3/README.md

    1. To create a user called grader, run the following command :

       * `sudo adduser grader`

-      set a password , then you can fill the rest of the informations or just leave it empty by press entr it is optional.
+      set a password then you can fill the rest of the information or just leave it empty by press enter it is optional.

    To check if the new user has been created successfully or not, run the following command :